Epic Train Journeys in Norway

 The Sorland Railway (Sørlandsbanen)

-W hen travelling on the Sorlands Railway, Kongsberg, the historical mining town, is about an hour away from Oslo, and worth stopping by.
+W hen travelling on the Sorland Railway, Kongsberg, the historical mining town, is about an hour away from Oslo, and worth stopping by.
 Visit the Kongsberg Church, The Lagdal Folk Museum, or the Norwegian Mining Museum.
-In Bo you can stop by Scandinavia’s biggest water park “Bø i Sommerland”, with lots of fun for the whole family.
+In Bo you can stop by Scandinavia’s biggest water park “Bø Sommerland”, with lots of fun for the whole family.
 Explore Telemarkskanalen by boat on your next stop in Lunde, and check out the idyllic summer town of Kristiansand further south.

 The Norland Railway

 Passing several places connected to WW2 and other historical sites, the Norlandsbanen railway line is an interesting stretch.
-Stop by the stunning Nidaros Domkirke, the historic Gothic cathedral built on the burial ground of the Viking King Olav II.
+Stop by the stunning Nidaros Cathedral, the historic Gothic cathedral built on the burial ground of the Viking King Olav II.
 Other highlights on this route include Stiklestad, the idyllic Golden Road, Namsskogan Wildlife Park, Bjorgefjell National Park, Saltfjellet, and Sjunkhatten National Park.

 Why travel with Norwegian Travel?